type = 'richtext'

 type='richtext'/>

-**IMP.** Notice how we have provided the value of *custom\_styles* in two parts - name given to this set of styles (*my\_styles*) follwed by an **equal-to** sign and then the path of the JavaScript file (for our example, we assume that it has been saved within _styles_ folder of your website).
-Absolute path can also be used (see discussion of path in _css_ parameter above).
+IMP.
+Notice how we have provided the value of custom_styles in two parts - name given to this set of styles (my_styles) follwed by an equal-to sign and then the path of the JavaScript file (for our example, we assume that it has been saved within styles folder of your website).
+Absolute path can also be used (see discussion of path in css parameter above).

 The resulting drop-down list -